flux-labs/flux-seed/README.md

 * Download or clone this repository. ``` git clone https://github.com/flux-labs/flux-seed.git ```
 * Sign up for a [Flux account](https://flux.io/) if you don't have one already.
 * Register your project and get a [Flux Client ID](https://flux.io/developer/apps/).
-* Rename the config file from js/config.sample.js to js/config.js and insert your Client ID.
+* Insert your Client ID in the config file (js/config.js).
 * Set up and run an HTTP server from your project directory.
   * PYTHON 2.x: ``` python -m SimpleHTTPServer 8080 ```
   * PYTHON 3.x: ``` python -m http.server 8080 ```